nschlia/ffmpegfs/README.md

 * **Bugfix:** mremap() returns MAP_FAILED on error, not NULL.
 Fixed check for wrong error condition, could cause the application to crash or return stupid error messages.
 * **Bugfix:** [Issue #119](https://github.com/nschlia/ffmpegfs/issues/119): Fixed problem that caused frame set generation to fail sometimes.
 Seems to be related to the nremap() issue.
 * Generally revisited documentation, logging, and display texts.
 Improved grammar, formatting, and fixed quite a few typos that escaped all proofreading sessions.
-* Changed FFmpeg API INFO and DEBUG level log output to FFmpegfs DEBUG level.
+* The FFmpeg API INFO and DEBUG level log output has been changed to the FFmpegfs DEBUG level.
 What FFmpeg considers "INFO" is far too chatty.
-* Reduce frequent memory reallocations when creating HLS segments to speed up processing.
+* Frequent memory reallocations when creating HLS segments have been reduced to speed up processing.
+* Revised logging: Optimised processing to save CPU time by not formatting log entries that are not logged anyway at their log level.
+* Revised logging: shorten file paths, remove mount, input, or cache paths.
+Log the additional portion only to reduce log file size and improve readability.

 ### Version 2.10 has been released